What is CarMax?

 It also says, “Other institutions may have different or stricter documentation requirements, limits on the amount you can finance, and restrict the inclusion of extended service plans or GAP coverage.”

 Now, nothing on this flyer is inaccurate, but it doesn’t present all the information consumers should know, either.

-While differences in monthly payments may be small at different interest rates, differences in total finance charges can be significant.
+Changes in total finance charges can be significant.